IamSanjid/RMB/README.md

 3. You now need to implement how to get the cursor position, for Windows `GetCursorPos` and for X11 wm `XQueryPointer` API(s) was used.
 4. After that you need to implement how to set your cursor position, for Windows `SetCursorPos` API was used, same effect can be done by using `SendInput`.
 For X11 wm `XWarpPointer` did the job.
 5. (Optional) If you want to hide your cursor during panning mode you need to actually change the cursor image file your system currently using, for Windows `SetSystemCursor` API is used.
 For X11 wm simple `XFixesHideCursor`/`XFixesShowCursor` API(s) did the job.
 6. (Optional) If you want to automatically focus Ryujinx after entering panning mode then again you need to use some native API(s), for windows `SetForegroundWindow` API was used and for X11 wm `XSendEvent` was able to help.
-On both platforms you have to check all the visible windows and you can either check class name/title name to select your target processs and send Focus/Active action to it.
+On both platforms you have to check all the visible windows and you can either check their class name/title name to select your target processs and send Focus/Active action.

 Check `native.h` a simple interface that was used as a bridge to call these native API(s).<br/>
 Use this as a base class for your specific OS implementation.